monisz/PFBackend/README.md

 Environment Variables:
 for Windows: >set VARIABLE=value
-- NODE_ENV: set to PROD for production (for now only used by the logger).
-If it is not set to PROD by default it is development
+- NODE_ENV: set to PROD for production or DEV to development
 - ADMIN: =true to enter administrator mode and be able to make changes to the product list
 - CLUSTER: to enter cluster mode from environment variable